§ 22.1-254.2. Testing for high school equivalency; eligibility; guidelines.

 Under no circumstances shall persons under the age of 16 be eligible for the testing program.

-B. From such funds as may be appropriated for this purpose, local school boards shall implement programs of preparation and testing for general educational development consistent with guidelines to be developed by the Board of Education.
+B. From such funds as may be appropriated for this purpose, local school boards shall implement programs of preparation and testing for high school equivalency consistent with guidelines to be developed by the Board of Education.
 Such guidelines shall include a provision that allows preparatory and testing programs to be offered jointly by two or more school boards.